oldschoolgg/oldschoolbot/SETUP.md

 - Uninstall prettier/eslint vscode plugins.
 - Delete these folders: node_modules, dist.
 - Your IDE may need to be ran with admin privileges.
-- Installing python may be needed if you see errors with dependencies.
 - "yarn.psl cannot be loaded because running scripts is disabled on this sytem"
   - run this command in a terminal: `Set-ExecutionPolicy Unrestricted`
+- If either of the `npx prisma` commands fail in **Finalizing Setup** you may need to manually create 2 databases called "osb_test" and "robochimp_test"
+- Restarting your PC after **Environment** steps may be needed